 What to expect

-Families who participate in the Healthy Brain Network are asked to have 3-4 appointments to complete their evaluations.
-Some of the evaluation may be done via video or phone conferences, while other parts are done in-office at one of our locations.
+Families who participate in the Healthy Brain Network typically complete their evaluations in 3-4 appointments.
+Some appointments may be done via video or phone conference, while others are done in-office at one of our two NYC locations.

-If you still have questions, you can meet the team members you’ll work with at our clinical centers or get additional details on our FAQ page.
+Below is information about the kinds of things you can expect to do during the program.
+If you still have questions, you can get additional details on our FAQ page.

 A qualified clinician will conduct face-to-face interviews with both the study participant and the accompanying parent or caregiver, asking detailed questions about the study participant’s past experiences and mental health history.
 The results of these interviews will help determine whether the participant may qualify for a diagnosis of a psychological disorder or benefit from further evaluation and treatment.